Arr0way/arr0way.github.io/_posts/2016-06-16-penetration-testing-tools-cheat-sheet.md

 {% endhighlight %}

-## Metasploit
+## Metasploit Cheat Sheet

-Some basic Metasploit stuff, that I have found handy for reference.
+A basic metasploit cheat sheet that I have found handy for reference.

 Basic Metasploit commands, useful for reference, for pivoting see - [Meterpreter Pivoting](/blog/ssh-meterpreter-pivoting-techniques/) techniques.